 What are Facebook ads?

 Facebook ads are advertisements in a variety of formats that run through Facebook’s advertising platform.
-They can show up on the feed, messenger, and even on non-Facebook apps and websites.
+They can appear on feeds, messengers, and non-Facebook apps and websites.

 The cool thing about Facebook ads is that they can be targeted to extremely specific audiences.
-Unlike TV commercials or billboards, Facebook ads appear only to a business’s ideal target market, and they appear right on their phone or computer.
+Unlike TV commercials or billboards, Facebook ads appear only to a business’s ideal target market and appear right on their phone or computer.

-Creating a Facebook ad is a bit like writing a regular post, but by paying for a Facebook ad, businesses are able to ensure that their content is getting in front of more of the right people.
+Creating a Facebook ad is similar to writing a regular post, but businesses can ensure that their content is reaching more of the right people by paying for an ad.
 Business owners can use Facebook’s ad campaign manager to monitor their ads and see their results.

 Now that you have a better understanding of how Facebook ads work, let’s talk about seven crucial steps for using Facebook ads for your personal training business.